 And back to this stew – of course this can be kept completely vegan using veggie stock instead of chicken stock, but to me, the chicken stock gives it a bit more soul, and the light dusting of good Parmesan or Romano adds such a delicious depth, it really doesn’t take much.

-But feel free to make it your own.
-Just don’t skip the finishing oil, it’s the best.
+But feel free to make this soup your own.
+Just don’t skip the finishing oil, it’s the best!